Florence Car Accident Lawyers

 Nearly 1,000 people in Alabama die each year due to car accidents.
 Anyone driving US 43 could tell you why, too.
 Between the college students and the inconsistent turning lanes, getting around on 43 (or on 15th, depending on where you are) can be complicated.

-Florence is home to a lot of state highways – 13, 157, the infamous Rt 20 – but it is our more rural roads that often prove the most dangerous.
+Florence is home to a lot of state highways – 13, 157, the infamous Rt 20 – but it is our more rural and local roads, like Hermitage, that often prove the most dangerous.
 Dark roads limit visibility, and Alabama’s penchant for using sub-par asphalt makes it harder to stop without skidding.
 Throw in some wildlife (both four-legged AND in UNA tee-shirts), and the risk of a wreck can increase exponentially.

 Time limits for filing claims and contacting a car accident lawyer